 The learn tab has a few videos about meditation.
 If you are looking for more information about meditation, this is the tab to check out.

 The popular tab is what you would expect.
 The most popular experiences other people are watching on Tripp.
 Oddly enough, they include the demo on this screen.

 All in all, most of these other extra were not really used by me and I imagine most people won’t be daily using them either.
 They were just too blurry for me to relax in.

 One thing to note is that each experience is required to download at the moment you select it, to your headset.
 Tripp has a base size of 1.5 GB on your Oculus Quest 2.
 It caches your last 750MB experience, but a daily calm can easily be that big.
 Daily Focus and Calm meditations are roughly between 200MB-700MB sizes.

 Because these worlds are quite large, a lot of the time these file sizes will be quite large.
 If you have slower internet, it can take a few minutes for that download to happen.

 I wish there was a way to save some of these on the headset itself so that this downloading wasn’t needed.
 Perhaps a favorite tab so I could just immediately save the versions I like and load them instantly.
 I realize this can make the size of Tripp grow quite large, but I do feel this is an option that should be added.

 Tripp is using Medical Science to Prove It Is Good For You

 There have been quite a few studies that trip is participating in with the medical community and I am happy to see that.
 We definitely need more scientific research papers to talk about how VR can impact humanity in amazing and positive ways.

-Tripp is currently working with people who have a mental illness like Scziophenia and anger and using Tripp and VR to determine if it can help them.
+Tripp is currently working with people who have a mental illness like Scziophenia and anger management.
+They are using Tripp and VR to determine if they can help them.